corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-advanced-concepts.md

 {{< /note >}}

-## Changes between version 3 and version 4 of Corda
+## Changes between Corda version 3 and version 4

 In Corda v3 transactions were verified inside the System Classloader that contained all the installed CorDapps.
 This was a temporary simplification and we explained above why it could only be short-lived.